ewjohn127/dsc_project3/README.md

 <tr><td><img src="images/tree_2_splits.png" alt="Trulli" style="width:100%"></td></tr>
 </table>

 The average cross validation ROC AUC is 0.81 (81%) which is considerably higher than the average cross validation ROC AUC of the one feature logistic regression model (68%).
-The test ROC AUC is 75.2%.
+The test ROC AUC is 81.4%.
 Although the model is slightly overfitting, this model has a higher test ROC AUC than the one feature logistic regression model (68%).

 ### Random Forest - Final Model
 To further improve on the ROC curve AUC, Random Forest was selected as the final model to help reduce overfitting from just a single decision tree.
-The average cross validation ROC AUC is 0.838 (83.8%), which is higher than the average cross validation ROC AUC of the Decision Tree (81%).
-The test ROC AUC is 77.1%.
-Although the model is slightly overfitting, this model has a higher test ROC AUC than the decision tree model (75.2%).
+The average cross validation ROC AUC is 0.838 (83.8%), which is higher than the average cross validation ROC AUC of the Decision Tree (80.9%).
+The test ROC AUC is 84.4%.
+This model has a higher test ROC AUC than the decision tree model (81.4%).

-In addition the random forest model shows improvement over previous models for both precision, recall and accuracy scores:
+In addition, the random forest model shows improvement over previous models for accuracy and f1 scores:

 <img src="images/cm_all.png" width="1000">

+There is a slight decrease in precision score moving from decision tree to random forest but the increase in recall score is much higher.

 ## Conclusion

 The below graph shows the improvement on the performance metric of ROC AUC of each model.
-The final model (Random Forest) showed an increase of .1 over the logistic regression model and .24 over the baseline model (majority class).
+The final model (Random Forest) showed an increase of .17 over the logistic regression model and .34 over the baseline model (majority class).

 <img src="images/ROC_AUC_all.png" width="1000">

-From the initial tree splits of the model the following recommendations can be made to improve the phone survey and increase the likelyhood of someone taking the vaccine.
+From the initial tree splits of the model the following recommendations can be made to improve the phone survey and increase the likelihood of someone taking the vaccine.

 Recommendations: